tjlynch15/final/README.md

 * Create a website for a sports team that will allow the user to obtain information about the team, including players, player profiles, and schedules.
 Additionally, the user will be able to purchase team themed merchandise, as well as tickets to games.
 This is primarily an e-commerce website.
+Included in the final folder is an entity relationship diagram for the project.

 * The user will be able to access the team roster, consisting of information for each player, including name, number, age, height, weight, and birthplace.